DUI Defense Lawyers in Jacksonville, Florida (FL)

 If you or a loved one have been charged with driving a vehicle under the influence of drugs or alcohol, you are probably feeling confused and frightened by the grim outlook of your circumstances.
 With no one to turn to for help and no one to answer your many questions about your immediate future, it is easy to feel isolated and afraid.
 If this scenario sounds like the one in which you currently find yourself, then you need to contact experienced and knowledgeable help from a Jacksonville, Florida criminal defense attorney with plenty of experience in getting successful and positive outcomes for those who have been charged with driving under the influence (DUI).
 A criminal defense attorney will always focus on what is best for you, the client.
 The Jacksonville offices of Musca Law are here to support you.
 Our DUI attorneys will work diligently to get your DUI charges reduced, or even get them dropped altogether.
-We are also here to defend against various other criminal accusations should the need arise, crimes like the distribution of narcotics, prostitution, sexual battery, domestic violence and more.
+We are also here to defend against various other criminal accusations should the need arise, crimes like DUI manslaughter, DUI with Serious Bodily Injury, DUI with Property Damage, Drug Offenses, Child Pornography, Prostitution, Sexual Assault / Battery, Domestic Violence, DUI Homicide, and other criminal charges.

 There are plenty of legitimate reasons to feel uncertain about the quality of your future if you have a charge of driving under the influence on your record.
 The following are a few of the possible effects that a DUI could potentially have on the quality of your life if the issue is not efficiently handled by an experienced DUI attorney: